sophiebaud11/simple_slack-1/README.md

     ```
     And that should be it (unless you have some environment variables, like a MongoDB url, say, in which case you can check out how we solve this problem with our secret Slack credentials below).
 6. We are assuming that you are all set up with git, and used to the `git add .` + `git commit -m "message"` + `git push origin master` process you've probably repeated a bunch by now.
 We're now going to add an additional command to this refrain: `git push heroku master`, which will push the repository up to Heroku.
+7. Now if you enter `heroku open` you should see your default browser open up your Heroku site.
+Make a note of the URL--or, even better, slack it out to the team to celebrate!
+You'll need that URL, because you'll be pointing your Slack commands at it in a bit.

 ## Starting a Slack App